hannah-robinson/my_docs/Shopify/Add an extension to somebody else's Shopify app.md

 tags:
 ---
 ⬆
+## Getting started

-⚠️ Make sure you do your work on a feature branch and doing your testing on that feature branch.
+⚠️ Make sure you do your work on a feature branch and do all your testing on that feature branch.
+Don't merge your branch into master until you have approval for push live.

 ```bash
 node -v
 nvm install --lts